junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 ### Timestamp 1: The Roadhouse

 > souls in Heaven starts getting out of control, TFW thinks it's a case but run into Jo/Ellen/Ash/Bobby
+>
+> (with or without Bobby?
+Bobby's in Heaven's lockup since 1017, but maybe the prison is cracked too, all troops sick and dying/dead)

 ### Timestamp 2: The Novaks